Narrow Neck to Castle Head Lookout (Scenic Views)

 Castle Head trig station

-From this trig station, it’s only a short walk through a section of low-growing vegetation to reach the lookout.
+From the trig station, it’s only a short walk through a stretch of low-growing vegetation to arrive at the lookout.

 Castle Head Lookout

-The views from the lookout are breathtaking, with various landmarks, mountains, and valleys visible on a clear day.
+The views from Castle Head Lookout are truly breathtaking, with various landmarks, mountains, and valleys visible on a clear day.

 Castle Head Lookout